sjanahan/recipes/recipes/meen-varai-tuna-stirfry.md

 1. Squeeze the lime and shredd the curry leaves and mix through

 ##### Tags
-Amma, Appa, Tamil, protein, lunch
+Amma, Appa, Appachi, Tamil, protein